hfoxwell/Cats-On-Canvas/README.md

   "size": 32649
 }
 ```
 This object is the most important in the updating element of the program.
 It contains all the parameters which will be set by the program.
-This object can be used to verify that an object has been appropriatly updated.
+This object can be used to verify that an object has been appropriately updated.
 The following elements serve a purpose in the program:

 - Tags:
     - **token** : The Individual token for each image.
 This should be unique to the image.
     - **content-type**: This is the file type of the image.
 Canvas auto-detects this or it is set by the program.
     - **filename**: This is the student's SIS id from the csv.
-This will be set by the program, if this is not set to the student's ID then the an internal error occured, or a user has changed their profile picture.
+This will be set by the program, if this is not set to the student's ID then the an internal error occurred, or a user has changed their profile picture.